avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 14 : Checks
-Create consistent cross-browser and cross-device checkboxes.
+Create consistent cross-browser and cross-device checkboxes with our completely rewritten checks component.

 ### - Day 15 : Shadows
 Add or remove shadows to elements with box-shadow utilities.

+### - Day 16 : Radios
+Create consistent cross-browser and cross-device radios with our completely rewritten checks component.